TULiberalArts/Neuroscience/pages/graduate.md

 This innovative program was developed by Temple University’s Neuroscience faculty, consisting of top faculty from the Departments of Psychology, Physical Therapy, and Kinesiology, to help qualified students gain core expertise in specific areas of neuroscience — including molecular, cellular, systems and behavioral neuroscience.

-In addition, our world-renowned faculty are committed to helping students develop professional competence in oral and written communication, as well as the analytical thinking and logic necessary to succeed in the laboratory, the classroom and beyond.

 ## Academic Offerings

 - [M.S. in Neuroscience: Systems, Behavior and Plasticity](http://bulletin.temple.edu/graduate/scd/cla/neuroscience-systems-behavior-plasticity-ms/)